What is a cataract?

 This cloudiness begins at the very back layer of the lens.
 This usually occurs in younger patients.
 The common symptoms are glare and poor vision in brightly lit conditions.
 Near vision tends to reduce more than distance vision.
 In addition to being one of the main types of age-related cataracts, posterior subcapsular cataracts can occur as a result of trauma, corticosteroid use and exposure to radiation.

 These are present at birth.
 This type of cataract occurs in 1 out of 2000 births.
 These cataracts may not affect vision.
 If they do, they may need to be removed.
-The main reasons these occur are usually the child has an associated syndrome with this, may be inherited and one third are due to undetermined causes.
+The main reasons these occur are usually that the child has an associated syndrome, the cataract may be inherited, and one third is due to undetermined causes.

 When doing cataract surgery, the surgeon removes the inner portions of the lens.
 The outside layer of the lens, called the capsule is left in place to hold the artificial implanted lens.
 This outer layer can become cloudy and cause visual disturbance.
 This secondary clouding is called a secondary cataract.
 The onset of a secondary cataract can occur within months or years after cataract surgery.
 It usually occurs in both eyes.
 This type of cataract is easily treated by laser.

 This type of cataract is a result of either, an injury by physical force, radiation, electrical current, chemicals or disease such as diabetes.
 These may become present right after the injury or years later.

 Most cataracts develop as people get older, and usually, they are first noticed around the age of 50-60.
 The reason why is not yet known.
 One theory is that it is caused by a disturbance in the fluids and nutrients in the lens.
 In younger people, there are certain factors that can increase your risk of getting cataracts.
 These include:

 - diabetes – this can cause a secondary cataract to develop